 - What's available close to home?
 Being close to friends and family can ease the transition to long-term care.
 If vacancies are an issue, ask about waiting lists.

-Get opinions from friends and family who have experience with nursing homes.
-Also, ask your doctor for a recommendation and if he or she sees patients in any nursing homes.
-Social workers, hospital discharge planners and local agencies on aging may provide suggestions as well.
+Also, get opinions from friends and family who have experience with nursing homes.
+Ask your doctor for a recommendation and if he or she sees patients in any nursing homes.
+Social workers, hospital discharge planners and local agencies on aging might provide suggestions as well.